 The stage 2 audit takes more time than the stage 1 audit.
 This is because the auditor assesses the implementation and effectiveness of the management system during stage 2.
 Are all processes performed as described?
 Is the policy complied with?
 Are employees aware of their contribution to the management system?
 Do you actively check the operation of the management system, and do you know to what extent the management system works effectively?

-Several components are essential during the stage 2 audit.
+Several components are essential during the initial audit stage 2.
 They are explained below.

 Ensure that you can substantiate compliance with the requirements of the standard with supporting documents;